 Gaynes Park Manor

-The Manor Cafe, situated just inside Gaynes Park Manor, is a beautiful space for residents to join family and friends for coffee and cake or a light meal.
-With a stunning water feature, comfortable couches and great service, it's the ideal place to create some great memories and enjoyable times.
+The beautiful environment of Gaynes Park Manor helps people, including visitors, to feel at home.
+The Manor Cafe, situated in the foyer, is a big part of this.
+It is a relaxing space for people to join their family and friends for coffee and cake or a light meal.
+With a stunning water feature, comfortable couches and excellent service, it's the ideal place to create some great memories.